-With hardly any research about the place or the surrounding area, San and I hopped on to our scooter and drove to Dudhsagar Plantation in Anjuna.
+With hardly any research about the place or the surrounding area, San and I hopped on to our scooter and drove from Anjuna in North Goa to Dudhsagar Plantation.
 In just about two hours, Google Maps announced that we had reached our destination, which felt like middle of nowhere.

 Inside Dudhsagar Plantation

 We saw a little board that confirmed that we were at the right spot.
 As we entered, we saw a little cow shed on our right and a few chickens walking around on our left.
 As we followed the path, we saw palm trees, banana plantation and many other tall trees.
 We were inside a tropical garden!